carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 which means they'll never make it into the top 400 or so data science libraries supported by Anaconda and Canopy.

-You can search Anaconda Cloud
-to find the command line entry needed to install the package.
+You can search Anaconda Cloud to find the command line entry needed to install the package.
 For instance, here is the search result for the iris package:

 ![Iris search on Anaconda Cloud](../fig/01-iris-search.png)

-The problem here is that there are often multiple versions of the same package up on Anaconda Cloud.
+The problem is that there are often multiple versions of the same package up on Anaconda Cloud.
 To try and address this duplication problem, [conda-forge](https://conda-forge.github.io/) has been launched, which aims to be a central repository that contains just a single (working) version of each package on Anaconda Cloud.
 You can therefore expand the selection of packages available via `conda install` beyond the chosen 400